sunfounder/pico-2w-kit/docs/source/pyproject/py_alarm_siren_lamp.rst

 **Conclusion**

-You've successfully built an Alarm Siren Lamp using the Raspberry Pi Pico 2w!
+You've successfully built an Alarm Siren Lamp using the Raspberry Pi Pico 2 W!
 This project demonstrates how to control multiple components and create interactive effects.
 It's a great foundation for more complex projects like security systems, emergency signals, or creative art installations.